-Note how we re-use the common_layers variable defined a moment ago to reuse the description of the network architecture.
-By passing the same layer object used to define the training net to the constructor of the validation net, Mocha will be able to automatically setup parameter sharing between the two networks.
+Note how we re-use the common\layers variable defined a earlier to re-use the description of the network architecture.
+By passing the same layer objects used to define the training net to the constructor of the validation net, Mocha will automatically setup parameter sharing between the two networks.
 The two networks will look like this: